michaelnisi/troubled/data/posts/2019/graphql.md

 Recently, I had a chance to try GraphQL on iOS.
 After a quick search for a client library, I picked Apollo iOS and built [Swifters](https://github.com/michaelnisi/swifters), a little app that lists Swift users on GitHub.
 But its main purpose, of course, has been to compare the imperative REST approach to the declarative GraphQL way.

 REST is procedural and if you have ever maintained an app which talks to a bunch of microservices, you know the pain.
-Coordinating servers and clients, even if it’s the same person or team working on them, is a mess and eventually develops into conservatism—fear of change.
+Coordinating servers and clients, even if it’s the same person or team working on them, is a mess, eventually leading to conservatism within your group.
+People develop a fear of change, because there are just too many moving parts.
+And to take the biscuit, imagine you would use some dynamic, let alone object-oriented, language on your servers and your clients… But hey, who does that, right?

 > REST isn't a fit for modern applications—[Why is GraphQL important?](https://www.apollographql.com/why-graphql)